JintaoLee-Roger/SeismicSuperResolution/README.md

 ### Dataset

-All the data used in this paper is avaliable in google drive [https://drive.google.com/drive/folders/1DuMdclOdeXDgGBOhsHSlEdTB_LvhIH-X?usp=sharing](https://drive.google.com/drive/folders/1DuMdclOdeXDgGBOhsHSlEdTB_LvhIH-X?usp=sharing)
+All the data used in this paper is avaliable in google drive [https://drive.google.com/drive/folders/1DuMdclOdeXDgGBOhsHSlEdTB_LvhIH-X?usp=sharing](https://drive.google.com/drive/folders/1DuMdclOdeXDgGBOhsHSlEdTB_LvhIH-X?usp=sharing).
+And the model `experiment/alpha6/model/model_best.pt` can also be obtained by above google drive link.

 ### Code